Top 30 Highest Paying Jobs You Can Find In Florida

 What is it like to work in Florida?

-Throughout its history, Florida has been and continues to be a state in transition.
-We’re expanding, we’re advancing, and we appear to be continuously on the move, whether it’s financially, industrially, technologically, or, of course, in terms of the labor market.
-Some occupations that were common fifty or sixty years ago are now virtually unheard of today.
+Florida has been and still is a state in transition throughout its history.
+Whether it's economically, industrially, technologically, or, of course, in terms of the labor market, we seem to be constantly growing, progressing, and moving forward.
+Some professions that were widespread fifty or sixty years ago are now all but unknown.

 What are the biggest industries in Florida?

-Along with supplies for aircraft and rockets, Florida is home to more than 20,000 manufacturing enterprises that produce a variety of goods including food and drinks, batteries, and medical equipment, among other things.
-In reality, Florida is the second-largest manufacturer of medical equipment used in biotechnology, behind only the state of California.
+Florida is home to more than 20,000 manufacturing businesses that produce a variety of goods, including food and drink, batteries, and medical equipment, among other things, in addition to components for aircraft and rockets.
+Florida actually comes in second place to California in terms of production of medical devices used in biotechnology.

 What part of Florida has the most jobs?

-Without a question, one of the top areas for work in all of Florida is Tampa.
-On fact, Tampa ranks in a list of the top 150 U.S. cities for its employment market and its socioeconomic climate.
-In the previous year, the number of employment in Tampa expanded by more than 3 percent.
+Tampa is without a doubt one of the best places to work in all of Florida.
+In fact, Tampa is ranked among the top 150 American cities for both its job market and its socioeconomic environment.
+The number of jobs in Tampa increased by more than 3% in the previous year.

 CareerBuilder

-CareerBuilder is a well-known global job search engine with more than 20 years of experience using data and technology to evolve the human capital management space.
-While CareerBuilder is not a Florida specific job site, a recent search on their website yielded more than 65,000 available jobs in Florida alone.
+With more than 20 years of experience using data and technology to advance the field of human capital management, CareerBuilder is a well-known global job search engine.
+Despite the fact that CareerBuilder is not specifically a Florida job site, a recent search on their website turned up more than 65,000 positions available in Florida only.

-Pros: Since CareerBuilder is such a large job search engine, there is no shortage of opportunities.
-Additionally, the site offers some great filters (pay, distance, job type, etc.) to help you find the job you are looking for.
+Pros: There are plenty of opportunities because CareerBuilder is such a big job search engine.
+The website additionally provides some excellent filters (pay, distance, job type, etc.) to assist you in finding the position you're looking for.

 Employ Florida

-Employ Florida is one of a handful of job search sites dedicated to serving the sunny state of Florida.
-Not only do they host jobs that can be browsed and applied to, but they also provide additional tools/resources for job seekers such as their Virtual Recruiter® search agent and free resume builder.
+One of the few job-search websites serving the beautiful state of Florida is Employ Florida.
+They not only host jobs that can be browsed and applied for, but they also offer additional tools and resources for job seekers, like their free resume builder and Virtual Recruiter® search agent.

 Indeed